 Thus, the fulfillment stage is integral to both the B2B market and B2C segments and the entire eCommerce industry.

 WareIQ, an eCommerce fulfillment company, empowers online brands with a superior-tech platform to compete with Amazon like service levels by bringing their average delivery timelines from 5-10 days to 1-2 days.

 6 Processes That are Involved in eCommerce Fulfillment

 eCommerce fulfillment is more of an umbrella word to include the various stages and actions undertaken to deliver a package.
 It is not limited to just picking and sorting a product from the warehouse shelf.
 The process can be justified by breaking it down into the following components:

-The warehouse layout, the ideal aisle width, and other minute details like the availability of cold storage facility, forecasting order volumes & labour demand etc affect the entire picking & shipping process and count towards the overall fulfillment duration.
+The warehouse layout, the ideal aisle width, and other minute details like the availability of cold storage facility, forecasting order volumes & labor demand, etc affect the entire picking, packing & shipping process and count towards the overall fulfillment duration.

 Inventory and Warehouse Management must be in sync to ensure that a customer does not place an order for an out-of-stock product.
 Thus, order management does not include just receiving an order; it also involves coordination with the warehouse management team to ensure the customer orders a product in stock.

 This phrase determines how fast the product is ready to be shipped.
-Numerous models are prepared to ensure how the picking process can be made more efficient.
-Many warehouses use completely automated processes to reduce time spent to pick, sort & pack in order to improve efficiency.
+Numerous models are prepared to ensure that the picking process can be made more efficient.
+Many warehouses use completely automated processes to reduce time spent picking, sorting & packing in order to improve efficiency.

 Certain product categories, such as clothing, account for a very high return percentage (75%).
 Thus, ensuring the product is returned intact from the customer to the seller is crucial.
 This phase of the eCommerce fulfillment cycle is important for sellers, especially as they require the product to be received back in the best condition with no further damage and can be resold after repairs to another customer who has placed the same order.